pjgrace/model-interop/docs/userguide.md

 ### Creating Interoperability Test Models
 So, in this tutorial we will show you how to use the tool to create a simple interoperability test model for the [Fixer](http://fixer.io/) API.
-In the end, you will have a model, which you can use to check whether a custom API you or someone else created is interoperable with the **Fixer** API specification.
+In the end, you will have a model, which you can use to check whether a custom API you or someone else created is compliant with the **Fixer** API specification.
 This is essentially a test of whether your implementation of the Fixer API complies with the specification.

 #### Quick overview of the API
 The Fixer API is a free API for acquiring current and previous exchange rates published by the European Central Bank.
 The data format the
 API uses is JSON.
 Using the API is very easy.
 You can visit the [website](http://fixer.io/) and check their explanations about how the
 API works.
 We chose this API as an example since it doesn't require any credentials or security tokens to be used, and it is publically accessible.
 This makes it perfect for a simple tutorial that can be followed by all.
+Please note, there is a fair usage policy, so frequent overusage of this tutorial and the API may prevent correct access, which in turn will prevent the compliance tests working.

 #### Creating an Interoperability Test
 An interoperability test requires a specification in two parts: